MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-scripts.md

 **Error message:** Configuration Manager doesn't meet the minimum version prerequisite.

-**Possible causes:** Your Configuration Manager sites are not running the minimum version of Configuration Manager 2006 with [KB4580678 - Tenant attach rollup for Configuration Manager current branch, version 2006](https://support.microsoft.com/help/4580678) installed.
-Verify the following:
+**Possible causes:** Your Configuration Manager sites are not running a supported version of Configuration Manager.
+Verify that every site in the hierarchy runs a supported version of Configuration Manager.
- - Configuration Manager version 2006 or higher is installed.
- - That [KB4580678](https://support.microsoft.com/help/4580678) on sites running Configuration Manager version 2006.
- - That every site in the hierarchy meets the minimums listed above.

 ### <a name="bkmk_403"></a> Unable to get Scripts information